|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Upon arrival in Khiva, we explore this World heritage site.
 Khiva is a city where time has stood still in the age of the Arabian Nights.
 Our visit starts with the main site of Itchan Kala followed by Kalta Minor, the Kunya Ark, the Rakhimkhon Madrassah, the Mausoleum of Pakhlavan Makhmud, the Friday Mosque and the Tashauli palace and harem.
 To complete this extraordinary day, we climb the Khodja Minaret to take in the amazing fairy tale panorama.
 Overnight in Khiva.

 Today we will enter Turkmenistan through the border crossing of Dashoguz.
 This day will be dedicated to exploring the UNESCO World Heritage site of Knoye Urgench.
 Although destroyed over 800 years ago by Ghengis Khan there are still many ruins to see today.
-Returning to Dashoguz, we will fly to Ashgabat.
-Overnight in Ashgabat.
+Afterwards continue on to Darwaza and the giant gas crater.
+We will arrive into Darwaza around sunset where we will set up our camp and have dinner under the stars.
+Overnight in tent

-Visit the National Museum of History and Ethnography with its 5000 exhibits.
-Just outside of Ashgabat, we visit the archeological site of Nissa contains the remains of Old and New Nissa.
+Just outside of Ashgabat, we visit the archeological site of Nissa which contains the remains of Old and New Nissa.
 The original city was an important center of the Parthian State, which existed from 300 BC to 300 AD and was a royal residence of Parthian Kings with a palace, temple and treasury.
 Recent archeological excavations have uncovered 2700 texts inscribed with black paint on clay vessel fragments.
 We continue on to Kipchak Village to visit the largest mosque in Central Asia.
-Transfer to the airport for your flight to Turkmenabat.
-Overnight in Turkmenabat.
+Afternoon visit the National Museum of History and Ethnography with its 5000 exhibits.
+Overnight Ashgabat.

-Day 25: Margush - Bronze Age of Civilisations
+Day 23: Margush - Bronze Age of Civilizations, to Ashgabat

 We drive to the site of the ancient country of Margush, believed by many to be the birthplace of Zoroastrianism.
 It is also the site of Bronze Age ruins.
-Returning to Mary we will also visit a museum of local history.
-Return to Mary for our flight to Ashgabat.
+Returning to Mary we will also visit the Mary History and Ethnography Museum.
+Evening flight to Ashgabat.
 Overnight in Ashgabat.

 Day 27: Departure from Ashgabat, Turkmenistan